Carter907/go-solve/README.md

 Go solve is a programming practice website for golang.
 Solve basic programming problems with a wide breadth of different categorizations and difficulty.
 Problems are called tasks.

-Go-solve was highly influenced by the coding practice website *CodingBat* which only supports Java and Python.
+Go-solve was highly influenced by the coding practice website [codingbat.com](https://codingbat.com) which only supports Java and Python.
 Once this project is done, I plan to create a fork of it for other languages.

 Golang was chosen for the creation of the server for it's simplicity and ease of use.